KentStateWeb/rwd/_posts/2016-09-23-week5-preview.md

 ## For Next Class

 We'll be discussing the mobile-first and sketching readings, as well as your two latest assignments, HTML Basics 2 and Content/Architecture.
-We'll do some hands-on sketching, so be sure to bring some a notebook or sketchbook.
+We'll do some hands-on sketching, so be sure to bring a notebook or sketchbook.

 ### HTML Basics 2